Skip to content

 Primary Display

-Spec hygiene (CLAUDE.md rule 1).
+Spec hygiene (canonical-spec.md rule 1).
 This document does not restate canonical values (resolution, framebuffer dims, cell size, color palette).
-Those live in CLAUDE.md’s Canonical Hardware Specification.
+Those live in the Canonical Hardware Specification.
 Any value inline is a bug — fix it.

 The Elecrow 7” IPS is the primary visible surface — a 1024×600 RGB565 framebuffer the operator looks at, rendered by the KN-86 native renderer per ADR-0036.
 Cell density is per-region via integer-scaled 8×8 glyphs: 128×75 is the 1× cell ceiling (8 px per cell on a 1024×600 panel — 1024 = 128×8, 600 = 75×8), with 2×, 3×, and larger scales available for headlines and dense overlays.
 The 128×150 half-block pseudo-pixel canvas (sub-cell vertical resolution via U+2580 / U+2584) is preserved from ADR-0027.
 The default phosphor is AMBER #E6A020 on black, with WHITE #F0F0F0 and GREEN #33F033 selectable via the SYS-tab aesthetic-mode picker per ADR-0034.